paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 - Set Build Action to Embedded Resource
 - SvgPath to {Project}.{Folder}.{FileName}.{Extension}
 - SvgAssembly to the assembly containing the file
-- For Win Phone make sure you include a XAML file of the SVG with the root element being a Viewbox
+- For Win Phone make sure you include a XAML file corresponding to the SVG with the root element being a Viewbox

 Here is a sample:
 ```